AudriusNaa/Tankas/README.md

 # Tankas
-At the moment can't sai nothing,  only  PLEASE  HELP I TRY BUILG ON CLOUD CRYPTO SDRVER!!!!!!
+At the moment can't sai nothing,  only  PLEASE  HELP I TRY BUILG ON CLOUD CRYPTO SERVER!!!!!!